studionone/rdbakup/README.md

 Intended to be ran as a command and scheduled by using some sort of cron, it will naturally die after completion.Don't expect the container to stay up and running.

-It basically runs `rethinkdb dump -c $RETHINK_HOST:28015`, so there is only 1 environment variable you need to setup for that to work, `RETHINK_HOST`, which is the rethink host.
+It basically runs `rethinkdb dump` against the rethinkdb host.
+There is only 2 environment variables you need to setup for that to work, `RETHINK_HOST`, which is the rethink host and `RETHINK_PASSWORD`, which is the password.

 The second part of the script is the backup upload to the assigned S3 bucket.
 For this you will need 3 environment variables, `BUCKET`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.